That-Kidd/sysclk-db/Profile Updates/README.md

-I will put them here everytime i update the list.
-This will consist of the retroNX discord server submissions.
+This is where I will put every profile that is displayed on the website.
+There isn't anything interesting here but if you want the master lists they are in the `Overclock` or `Underclock` folders.
+In the update folder, there is a master list of everytime I add more profiles to the website.